testoracle876234/LPEA_Oracle_ICSE2025_AE_Track/README.md

 ## Usage

-Before start, make sure you are in the **\RL-Oracle-Lyapunov-v1\RLTestingLyapunov** directory before running the following commands.
+Before start, make sure you are in the **\RL-Oracle-Lyapunov-v1\RLTestingLyapunov** directory of the docker container before running the following commands.
 ```sh
 cd ~/RL-Oracle-Lyapunov-v1/RLTestingLyapunov
 ```